-Virtual School Head roles for children with a Social Worker
+Virtual School Head roles for children with a Social Worker Think this needs to be in as we have pupils

 WHAT INFORMATION WILL YOU NEED WHEN MAKING A REFERRAL

 We will be asked to provide as much information as possible; such as the child's full name, date of birth, address, school, GP, languages spoken, any disabilities the child may have, details of the parents, other siblings, chronology of previous concerns.
 If we do not have all these details, we will still make the call.